pythontime/tac-live_terraform_3_30_23/lab-05/05-instructions.md

 - Your working Terraform directory is /instances.
 - Use the commands you have learned to initialize, format, validate, plan, and finally, apply your configuration.
 - What information was outputted to you in the terminal?

+> NOTE: If you lose the outputted information just type `terraform output` to see it again!

 - Once the infrastructure has been built, view it within your AWS console.

 ## SSH into your new virtual machine.